 Vanilla Bean Cupcakes with Vanilla Bean Buttercream Frosting

 - 1 1/2 tsp baking powder

 - 3/4 cup + 2 Tbsp (180g) granulated sugar

 - 1 tsp vanilla extract

-In the bowl of an electric stand mixer cream together butter and seeds of one vanilla bean until butter is fluffy.
-Add in powdered sugar, cream and vanilla and whip until frosting is light and fluffy (thin with a little cream if needed or thicken with a little powered sugar if needed).
+- For the frosting: In the bowl of an electric stand mixer cream together butter and seeds of one vanilla bean until butter is fluffy.
+Add in powdered sugar, cream and vanilla and whip until frosting is light and fluffy***.

-**Just measure 2/3 cup and remove 1 Tbsp.
+- Just measure 2/3 cup milk and remove 1 Tbsp.

 - Thin with a little cream if needed or thicken with a little powered sugar if needed.